Page Originated 8/1997

 Lights

 IMHO only incandescent bulbs look like an incandescent bulb.
 I install LEDs when a bulb won't fit.
 My DCC layout is 25 years old and all locos have bulbs that have been installed using my standard good practices and engineering good practices.
-In that time two bulbs has failed out of about 40 installed in several locos, leading me to the conclusion that a 500 hour bulb life (for the smallest bulbs) is adequate for most layouts.
-An important part of installing high current (consider multiple bulbs operated by one function) bulbs is that a current limiting resistor, normally 22 ohms, should be installed to protect the decoder output function from being overloaded and damaged while the bulb is heating up after being turned on.
+In that time two bulbs has failed out of about 40 installed in several locos, leading me to the conclusion that a 500 hour bulb life (for the smallest bulbs) properly installed and protected is adequate for most layouts.
+An important part of using high current, e.,g.
+OEM builbs in Max Gray/U.S. Hobbies locos, is that a current limiting resistor, normally 22 ohms, is installed to protect the decoder output function from being damaged by the bulb's inrush current.

 Also please note that wiring is very expensive when done in a rugged and reliable way.
 E.g. more bulbs equals higher cost.

-If desired I will fabricate and install shiny reflectors and clear covers for the headlights and backup lights, and will provide simulated lenses for things such as classification lights.
+I normally fabricate and install shiny reflectors and clear covers for the headlights and backup lights, and provide simulated lenses for things such as classification lights.
 I will only install lights the customer has requested and that we have discussed.
 I will use my judgement as to what looks right and strive to achieve that look when installing lights.

 Speaker